pulumi/docs/content/tutorials/drift-detection-and-remediation/index.md

 ![Screenshot of the Pulumi Cloud console to run a Drift Detection](./pulumi-detect-drift-action.png)

-After the drift run is complete, you will see a new Drift run on the `Drift` tab timeline.
+After the drift detection is complete, you will see a new Drift run on the `Drift` tab timeline.
 Since this is the initial check and no deviations have been introduced, you will not receive any notifications indicating that drift has been detected, nor will you see any resources with changes.

 ## Introduce drift